aoanla/SRDBlog-Src/posts/2019/05/short-track-june.rst

 Many other US and Canadian teams continue to use Short Track Roller Derby; Pittsburgh Short Track Roller Derby, in particular, continue to be a purely Short Track league, and are holding regular open training sessions.

-22 June
-  in Canada, we know that `Nelson Killjoys`_ of British Columbia, will be hosting a tournament for 6 teams.
+In Canada, we know that `Nelson Killjoys`_ of British Columbia, will be hosting a tournament for 6 teams, at some point this year.

+In Alberta, Canada, `Fort McMurray Roller Derby`_ are planning to use short track rules for their home teams season, allowing them to support more home teams with their current roster.
+(Scheduled for around October 2019)

 .. _Nelson Killjoys: https://www.instagram.com/nelsonrollerderby/

+.. _Fort McMurray Roller Derby: http://fmrollerderby.com/

 +++++